Invertisment/conjure-clj-additions-cider-nrepl-mw/README.md

 Provides these additional helpers:
 ```
 :CcaNsCleanup         // Clean current ns (doesn't break the ns that imports current ns)
 :CcaNsRemove          // Run `remove-ns` on the current namespace
+:CcaNsJumpToAlternate // Jumps to `-test` or to regular ns depending on which one you're located in
 ```

 It's based on [Conjure](https://github.com/Olical/conjure/) and requires it to operate (strongly coupled, parses the log output).